aaronbarkas/TWPortfolio/docs/README.md

 # Web Application Documentation Examples

-Any information in these examples of my work were created by me and are GDPR and Intellectual Property compliant and contain no identifiable data or application source code.
-Examples here are of generic Create Read Update Delete database web application examples.
+Any information in these examples of my work were created by me and are GDPR, Intellectual Property compliant and contain no identifiable data or application source code.
+Examples here are of generic create, read, update and delete database web application examples.

 ## Overtime Web Application